-We’re all searching for a “Best Practice” that will increase measurable signs that our emails are successful: something that will get open rates up 50%, conversion rates up 40% and profits up 30%.
+We’re all searching for a “Best Practice” that will increase all measurable signs that our emails are a hit, something that will get open rates up 50%, conversion rates up 40% and profits up 30%.

 But what happens when there seems to be no playbook with a winning streak?

-Director of Web Strategy: “One brand threw all convention and acceptable practice out the window.
-All they put as their subject lines was the name of the recipient.
-I opened them and apparently much of their listeners did, too.
-The open rates haven’t been seen before or since, it was such an anomaly.”
+Director of Web Strategy: “One brand we worked with threw all convention and acceptable practice out the window.
+All they put in their subject line was the name of the recipient.
+I received this ominous email with just my name.
+I opened it and apparently much of their listerv did, too.
+The open rates haven’t been seen before or since.
+It was such an anomaly.”

 (Stay tuned for why this was actually a bad strategy.)

-Before you get frustrated and quit your day job as a semi-professional email crafter to pursue your daydream of being a quasi-professional kayaker, be reassured that beyond the anomalies there are guidelines that generate reliable (not the sexiest of buzzwords, we know) results for emails.
+Before you get frustrated and quit your day job as a semi-professional email crafter to pursue your daydream of being a quasi-professional kayaker, rest assured that beyond these anomalies there are guidelines that generate reliable (not the sexiest of buzzwords, we know) results for emails.

 You’ve poured your heart and soul into this email.
 Never has there been such witty, informative, life-changing content.
 You kiss your computer screen.
 You pat yourself on the back.
 You release your creation into the world with a two-cent subject line.